-The list can keep going.
-But the point here is, are not these features contributed towards the quality of the application?
+The list keeps going on.
+But the point here is that – are not these features contributed towards the quality of the application?
 The answer is YES.
 These features are equally important.

 Imagine that an application meets all the user requirements perfectly, but some unauthorized user easily goes and cracks the data entered by the user in the application, or the application dies when more than 5BB of any file is uploaded.
 So would you say that the application is of good quality?
 Obviously not right!!

-The sole purpose of non-functional testing is to ensure that the non-functional aspects of the application are tested and the application works well in context to the same.
+The sole purpose of this type of testing is to ensure that the non-functional aspects of the application are tested and the application works well in context to the same.

-The purpose is to cover the testing of all the characteristics of the application which helps to provide an application that meets the business expectation.
+The purpose is to cover the testing of all the characteristics of the application which help to provide an application that meets the business expectation.

-In order to understand its importance let’s see a simple Example:
+In order to understand its importance let’s take a simple Example:

-And when the application goes live it might result in critical or major issues like when the load is increased on the application it becomes too slow and takes a lot of time to open.
+Meanwhile, when the application goes live, it might result in critical or major issues like when the load is increased on the application, it becomes too slow and takes a lot of time to open.

 Response time might increase or when the load is increased to an extent, the application might crash.
 This shows how important it is to test an application’s non-functional aspects.

-- Non-functional testing covers the testing which cannot be covered in functional testing.
+- It covers the testing which cannot be covered in functional testing.